nicolasinman/mae301-2026spring-slice/phase3/README.md

 - Person1 tweet: "xx/yy/20zz S&P500 is totally gonna go up"

-Certain tweets from example people will be unrelated to S&P500, eg "I got a cat today".
+Certain tweets from example people will be unrelated to S&P500, e.g. "I got a cat today".
 This will demonstrate our ability to filter by keywords.

 ## Text Analysis Overview